The Best Black Friday Sales Ideas

-Make sure your email marketing is not massive.
+Make sure your email marketing is not overbearing.
 Divide your target audience into different customer groups and create personalized messages.
 63% of customers expect brands to use their purchase history data in order to provide them with tailored experiences (Think with Google).
 Another tactic that you could use in order to offer a more personalized experience to your visitor is recommendations on your product pages.

 And what about PPC?

-It goes without saying that you will need to invest some extra time and money on your PPC campaigns around this time of the year.
-Make sure you check the performance of last year and try to take out of it useful conclusions.
-Do a keyword research about what people are mostly searching for and add them to your ad groups.
-Use remarketing campaigns in order to bring back to your store, past visitors by making sure they haven’t forgotten about your brand/products.
+It goes without saying that you will need to invest some extra time and money into your PPC campaigns around this time of the year.
+Make sure you check your performance from last year and draw useful conclusions.
+Do a keyword research on people who are mostly searching for you and add them to your ad groups.
+Use remarketing campaigns in order to bring customers back to your store and remind them about your brand/products.
 And last but not least, increase your budget significantly.
-You won’t want your campaigns to run out of budget and stop appearing when people are mostly searching for your products.
+You don’t want your campaigns to run out of a budget and stop appearing when people are searching for your products at its peak.

-The holiday season is the best opportunity for your business to earn new loyal customers and also bring back past ones.
-By planning ahead your strategy you will be taking advantage of this huge opportunity and hopefully seeing your sales increasing significantly!
-For more tips and ideas on how to rock it on Black Friday this year, read here.
+The holiday season is the best opportunity for your business to earn new loyal customers and also get back previous visitors.
+By planning your strategy ahead, you will be taking advantage of this huge opportunity and see your sales increase significantly!

 Also, here is a Seasonal Sales Playbook we created for retailers to avoid missing the most important dates for this final quarter of the year.